annasongmaths/curvatubes/README.md

 The basic usage is to call ```from cvtub.generator import _generate_shape```, and wrap it\
 into a more handy function as done in Curvatubes.ipynb.
 You are now ready to go!

-**Each shape you create will be unique :)** Good luck for generating beautiful shapes! \
+**Each shape you create will be unique :)** \
-If you obtain interesting shapes and want to show them to me, I will be delighted about it.
+If you obtain interesting shapes and want to show them to me, I will be delighted to know more about it.

 # Academic use